zephyrproject-rtos/zephyr/doc/develop/modules.rst

      Existing module repositories that do not conform to the above convention do not need to be renamed to comply with the above convention.

+* Module repositories names should be explicitly set in the :file:`zephyr/module.yml` file.

 * Modules should use "zephyr" as the default name for the repository main branch.
 Branches for specific purposes, for example, a module branch for an LTS Zephyr version, shall have names starting with the 'zephyr\_' prefix.